-The objective of Open Call #4 is to design and build the gateways that will make it possible to transfer knowledge/metadata/data/process/requirements from one wallet, application, databases/knowledgebase, blockchain to another in a trustworthy and secure manner.
+The objective of Open Call #4 was to design and build the gateways that will make it possible to transfer knowledge/metadata/data/process/requirements from one wallet, application, databases/knowledgebase, blockchain to another in a trustworthy and secure manner.
 Interoperability across multiple chains is a cornerstone of this call.
+Innovative projects should implement techniques such as: